 - 0.4 Credibility of the budget posted a partial success story.
-Aggregate expenditure deviation was low, but composition variance was relatively high, potentially undermining fiscal discipline, although CG regulations guide the annual midyear budget review, which is the main cause of the variance.
-Own revenue performance also assessed poorly, but monitoring of expenditure payment arrears assessed very well. - Lack of budget credibility can erode fiscal discipline, upset the policy basis of the budget, reduce value for money, mask weaknesses in other areas, and undermine public trust in the budget.
+Aggregate expenditure deviation was low, but composition variance was high, potentially undermining fiscal discipline, although CG regulations guide the annual midyear budget review, which is the main cause of the variance.
+Own revenue performance also assessed poorly, but monitoring of expenditure payment arrears assessed very well. - 0.5 Lack of budget credibility can erode fiscal discipline, upset the policy basis of the budget, reduce value for money, mask weaknesses in other areas, and undermine public trust in the budget.
 For instance, high composition variances immediately distort originally intended budgetary outcomes.
 Midyear budget review is an admission of planning failures, inability to make accurate and reliable short term (one year) prediction of revenue and expenditure.
 This inability complicates budgetary control and management, affects achievement of targets, and undermines accountability for resources, which in turn makes the budget less credible.
 Annual budget review adversely affects development of planning capacity by providing an escape route (excuses) for poor programming, rather than compelling improvements by drawing attention to the failures.
 Low budget credibility affects public trust in the budget as a true expression of government policy intentions.
 When the government consistently fails to implement the budget as originally made, citizens come to "know and accept (?)" that the government will not implement budgets.
 Accountability suffers a consequence.

-Table 0.2: A. PFM Outturns: Credibility of the Budget 2015 Assessment Indicator Dimension Ratings Overall Score Brief Explanation and Cardinal Data Used i ii iii iv Score Aggregate expenditure out-turn compared to original approved budget В В Expenditure deviation was higher than 10% only in FY 2011/2012 when it was 14.84%; the deviation was 9.8% in 2012/2013 and 2.3% in 2013/2014.
-2. Composition of expenditure out-turn compared to original approved budget С A D+ Composition variance was more than 15% in only one of the three years: 16.9% in 2011/2012, 11.3% in 2012/2013, and 13.1% in 2013/2014.
+Table 0.2: A. PFM Outturns: Credibility of the Budget 2015 Assessment Indicator ] ensio ings n Overall Score Brief Explanation and Cardinal Data Used i ii iii iv 50010 Aggregate expenditure out-turn compared to original approved budget В В Expenditure deviation was higher than 10% only in FY 2013, 7.4% in 2011/2012, 16.8% in 2012/2013, and 8.1% in 2013/2014.
+2. Composition of expenditure out-turn compared to original approved budget D A C + Composition variance was more than 10% in all of the three years, but less than 15% in two years.
 The district provides for miscellaneous under each administrative head, rather than as a block unallocated vote.
-3. Aggregate revenue out-turn compared to original approved budget D D Actual domestic revenue was less than 92 percent of budget revenue in each of the three years.
-4. Stock and monitoring of expenditure payment arrears A A A Accounts payable was 0.5% of aggregate expenditure in FY 2014); a reduction of 63.9% from its level at the end of FY 2013.
-Notes to the financial statements include detailed schedule of accounts payable, usually invoices for small purchases made after formal closure of the books at yearend; the district pays off the invoices immediately at the beginning of the new year.
+3. Aggregate revenue out-turn compared to original approved budget D D Own revenue was 105.4%, 151.6%, and 62.3% of budgeted revenues in FY 2012, FY 2013, and FY 2014 respectively.
+4. Stock and monitoring of expenditure payment arrears A A A Accounts payable was 0.2% of aggregate expenditure in FY 2014, an increase of 18.6 percent over the preceding year's level.
+Notes to the financial statements include detailed schedule of accounts payable, usually invoices for small purchases made after formal closure of the books at yearend; the district pays off the invoices immediately at the beginning of the new fiscal year.